BeauPrime/BeauRoutine/README.md

 ```
 This feels more accurate, and but again, this approach falls apart with large timesteps, resulting in incorrect behavior.
 If, say, the game slows down enough to skip 60 frames, or 120 frames, you end up with larger and larger multiplies of your desired interpolation percentage, which could lead to reaching the target or even overshooting the target.
 This becomes more likely as the percentage increases, limiting the range of reasonable percentages you can use in this approach.
 Ultimately, this is not an accurate approach.

 To correctly simulate this type of asymptotic interpolation, we not only need to account for the distance remaining at the time of the lerp, we also need to account for the change in distance remaining _within the lerp itself_.
 In other words, the change in rate of change needs to occur _continuously_, instead of at discrete intervals.
-This can be modeled in terms of [expotential decay](https://en.wikipedia.org/wiki/Exponential_decay).
+This can be modeled in terms of [exponential decay](https://en.wikipedia.org/wiki/Exponential_decay).

 BeauRoutine provides ``TweenUtil.Lerp``.
 This function scales the rate of change to appropriately handle fluctuations in framerate and maintain the asymptotic nature of the interpolation.